 - Preheat oven to 425ºF convection, line a large baking sheet with foil; set aside.
 If you don’t have a convection oven, bake at 425F regular, noting that the baking time will need to increase (see step 6. below).

-- Remove the chicken giblets, rinse the chicken inside and out, pat dry, and place on one side of the baking sheet, breast side up; I don’t truss it.
+- Remove the chicken giblets, pat dry the exterior of the chicken using paper towels, and place on one side of the baking sheet, breast side up; I don’t truss it.

 - Add the potatoes to the other side of the baking sheet.